 If you need, you can drop your knees for the push-up.

 - Stand and hold the dumbbells at your side.
 If you'd like to make it a little more challenging, try holding your dumbbells in the front rack position at your shoulders.

 - Step forward with your right leg and bend both knees to 90 degrees.

 - Step your leg back until you're standing, then repeat on the left side.

 - Pigeon pose

-To get into puppy dog stretch, start on all fours.
-Keeping your butt up, stretch your hands out in front of you so that you feel a stretch throughout your upper body and hips.
+- Keeping your butt up, press your hips back and stretch your hands out in front of you and press your chest toward the floor so that you feel a stretch throughout your upper body and hips.